tarungarg/Combination-Pairs/README.md

 # Combination::Pairs

+THIS GEM NEEDS A LOT OF OPTIMIZATION.
+PLEASE HELP ME TO IMPROVE IT.

 Input: K, N (where 0 < N < ∞, 0 < K < ∞, and K <= N)
 Output: Number of possible equations of K numbers whose sum is N